Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 Which organisations are affected by IR35?

-There’s an important point to note before you start worrying about IR35, and it’s that the regulations don’t apply to small businesses.
+There’s an important point to note before you start worrying about IR35, and it’s that the regulations don’t apply to clients classed as small businesses.
 A small business is one which has:

 • An annual turnover of less than £10.2 million